arcadeangel/coinop4charity/journal.md

 Nyan Cat is a character created by Chris Torres.
 Thank you for sharing your beloved cat with us. nyan.cat · @PRGuitarman

-We love you all, especially you Chris, man you make things so easy to do and are always a breath of fresh air, my brother.
+We love you all, especially you Chris, man you make things so easy to do and are always a breath of fresh air in a smoggy city, my brother.

 ## 08.27.26 13:13 🏴‍☠️ DIY Arcade Parts Now Available, Special Thanks